Theta Xi: History

 William S. Mason, considered to be one of the greatest benefactors and supporters of Theta Xi, was the main supporter of the fraternity's adoption of Benjamin Franklin as its patron saint.

-On August 4, 2022, the fraternity announced plans to relocate its headquarters to Atlanta, Georgia in October 2022.
-The fraternity had been headquartered in St. Louis since 1924.
+Although the fraternity had been headquartered in St. Louis since 1924, on October 3, 2022, it opened new headquarters at 260 Peachtree Street in Atlanta with the address for the Theta Xi Foundation remaining in St. Louis.

-The Purpose of Theta Xi
+Purpose

 The Purpose of Theta Xi is to provide a college home environment for its active members in which fellowship and alumni guidance lead to wholesome mental, moral, physical, and spiritual growth.
 To that end Theta Xi actively supports and augments college and community efforts to make individual members more mature and chapter groups more useful units of society.
 Through its alumni and undergraduate leadership Theta Xi endeavors to assist each member to develop: ONE, intellectual curiosity that assures the highest scholarship rating consistent with his ability; TWO, habits that lead to better mental and physical health; THREE, sincerity in his association with others and confidence in himself; FOUR, responsibility to chapter, college, community, and country; FIVE, leadership that comes from practicing the principles of democratic self-government; SIX, interests and activities outside regular scholastic studies that employ spare time to advantage; SEVEN, spiritual understanding that provides a reservoir of strength to draw upon when faced with conditions beyond comprehension.

-National Service Projects
+Symbols

+Theta Xi's motto is Juncti Juvant or "United they Serve".
+The fraternity's badge is a monogram of the Greek letters ΘΞ, with twenty pearls and either a diamond or ruby in the bar.
+Its pledge pin is a white enamel circle with a blue shield.

+The fraternity's colors are azure blue and silver.
+Its flower is the blue iris.
+Its patron saint is Benjamin Franklin.
+Theta XI's publication is The Unicorn, named for the fraternity's mascot.

+Philanthropy

 At the 111th Anniversary Convention held on August 12, 1974 Theta Xi announced its adoption of the fight against Multiple Sclerosis as its National Service Project.
 At the 129th Anniversary Convention held on August 4–6, 1993 the fraternity announced its second alternate NSP as Habitat for Humanity.

 These charities are a mainstay among all chapters of the fraternity, as well as the numerous other charities supported by individual chapters.
 On June 20, 1986 Theta Xi was named the Outstanding Volunteer Organization for 1985-86 by the National Multiple Sclerosis Society.
 Theta Xi takes exceptional pride in its members' involvement in these and other charities.